davidburdelak/photographer-CRM/README.md

 ## License

-The CUSTOMER AREA is released under the
+The photographer-CRM is released under the
 [MIT license](https://opensource.org/licenses/MIT).